 Switzerland: Personal Taxation

-Due to the federal structure of Switzerland there is no centralized tax system, with some taxes being levied exclusively by federal authorities whereas others are levied by the cantons, the communes and the federal authorities concurrently.
+Due to the federal structure of Switzerland there is no centralized tax system.
+Some taxes are levied exclusively by federal authorities whereas others are levied by the cantons, the communes and the federal authorities concurrently.
 Even among the cantons there are significant differences in both the taxes levied and the rates payable though there is current legislation that aims to reduce these differences.

 In addition to the taxes described below, there is capital gains tax on real estate transactions averaging 18%, and a capital transfer tax on real estate transactions averaging 4% - however there are wide variations between cantons.